 Turkey, now also known as Turkiye, is a rich land filled with history, charm, culture, and exquisite natural beauty.
 The Zitango team loves Turkey!
 We are experts in this destination, and we love travelers who are enthusiastic about discovering all there is to see and do in this amazing land.
 Even the hard-to-please jaded traveler or the bored ‘tween will find something to love here.
 In addition to Istanbul, we are also featuring nine other places worthy of a visit on a first (or second, even a third) trip to Turkey.

-Ephesus is on the list of the must-see places in Turkey.
 Every year, millions of visitors visit this important ancient center of trade along the Mediterranean coast to explore its ruins.
-There are amazing monuments from Greek and Roman history like the Temple of Hadrian and a hill into which terraced houses have been built, with mosaic floors and wall frescos preserved.
+Ephesus is on the list of must-see places in Turkey.
+There are amazing monuments from Greek and Roman histories, like the Temple of Hadrian and a hill into which terraced houses have been built, with mosaic floors and wall frescos preserved.
 The many must-see ruins here include the Library of Celsus, built to house 12,000 scrolls, and the world’s largest amphitheater.
 Originally from the third century BC, it is still used today for the annual Ephesus Festival held each summer.
-Ephesus is also where Christian and even Muslim pilgrims come to visit the House of the Virgin Mary.
-Some Catholics believe this is where her body was taken into heaven upon her death.
-Today, many people visit the Church of St. Mary on pilgrimage to drink the waters which supposedly have healing properties.
+Ephesus is also where Christian and Muslim pilgrims visit the House of the Virgin Mary.
+Some Catholics believe that she ascended to heaven upon her death.
+Today, many people visit the Church of St. Mary on pilgrimage to drink the waters, which supposedly have healing properties.

-Turkey’s Turquoise Coast is a must for those who love beaches and crystal blue waters and tree-filled mountains.
-This area runs south from the town of Fethiye (accessed by Dalaman Airport) and hugs the coast east to Antalya, boasting pristine waters, sandy beaches, along with ancient ruins, and many out-in-nature activities like hiking, diving, and paragliding.
-There are beautiful villages with fewer crowds like Kaş with its white-washed houses.
+Turkey’s Turquoise Coast is a must for those who love beaches, crystal blue waters, and tree-filled mountains.
+This area runs south from the town of Fethiye (accessed by Dalaman Airport) and hugs the coast east to Antalya, boasting pristine waters, sandy beaches, ancient ruins, and many out-in-nature activities like hiking, diving, and paragliding.
+There are beautiful villages with fewer crowds, like Kaş with its white-washed houses.
 And there is delicious seafood to try along your trip.
-An effortless way to discover this region is embarking on a Blue Voyage via gulet, the traditional wooden motorboat, or a private sailing yacht.
+An effortless way to discover this region is by embarking on a Blue Voyage via gulet, the traditional wooden motorboat, or a private sailing yacht.
 These can range from one to three days; even week-long voyages are available, sailing as far as Antalya.

-Gobeklitepe in southeastern Turkey is another ancient ruin that draws travelers fascinated by archaeology.
-This mysterious site, about which there are still many unknowns, is estimated to be some 12,000 years old.
+Gobeklitepe is the most ancient place to visit in Turkey.
+It in southeastern Turkey is another ancient ruin that draws travelers fascinated by archaeology.
+The experts estimate that this mysterious site, which still has many unknowns, is approximately 12,000 years old.
 That’s thousands of years older than the Egyptian pyramids!
-First discovered in 1963, Gobeklitepe is considered to be the world’s oldest temple.
-The site was briefly closed to build a protective roof, but archaeological work has been ongoing and is expected to continue for decades as scientists work to discover more about the people who first built this and for what purpose.
-Scientists believe the ruins here were built by hunter-gatherers, as the carvings and statues depict many species animals, including lions.
+The world’s oldest temple is Gobeklitepe, which was first discovered in 1963.
+Archaeologists have been conducting ongoing work on the site despite a brief closure to build a protective roof.
+It is expected to continue for decades as scientists work to discover more about the people who first built this and for what purpose.
+Scientists believe hunter-gatherers built the ruins here, as the carvings and statues depict many species of animals, including lions.

-Mount Nemrut, as the name implies, is a mountain, and you can climb it, but that’s not the reason people travel to this incredible UNESCO World Heritage site.
-Giant statues, representing ancient Greek, Armenian, and Persian gods, are on two terraces and will have visitors channeling their inner Indiana Jones as they explore.
-Nemrut is a burial mound, a place of eternal rest for ancient kings, to explore during the cooler mornings or enjoy sunsets in the late afternoons.
+As the name implies, this place is a mountain, and you can climb it, but that’s not why people travel to this incredible UNESCO World Heritage site.
+Giant statues representing ancient Greek, Armenian, and Persian gods are on two terraces.
+And will have visitors channeling their inner Indiana Jones as they explore.
+Nemrut is a burial mound, a place of eternal rest for ancient kings to explore during the cooler mornings or enjoy sunsets in the late afternoons.
 Atop the mountain is the tomb of King Antiochus I. On the way down the mountain, there is a carving of the king depicted shaking hands with Hercules.

 ANCIENT TROY & GALLIPOLI